Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

 - Delete the boilerplate `WeatherForecast.cs` and `Controllers\WeatherForecastController.cs` files from the new `TasksTracker.TasksManager.Backend.Api` project folder.

-- Next, we need to containerize this application, so we can push it to Azure Container Registry as a docker image, then deploy it to Azure Container Apps.
-Start by opening the VS Code Command Palette (++ctrl+shift+p++) and select `Docker: Add Docker Files to Workspace...`

-    - Use `.NET: ASP.NET Core` when prompted for application platform.
-    - Choose `Linux` when prompted to choose the operating system.
-    - Take note of the provided **application port** as we will pass it later on as the `--target-port` for the `az containerapp create` command.
-    - You will be asked if you want to add Docker Compose files.
-Select `No`.
-    - `Dockerfile` and `.dockerignore` files are added to the workspace.

-- Open `Dockerfile` and replace `FROM --platform=$BUILDPLATFORM mcr.microsoft.com/dotnet/sdk:7.0 AS build` with `FROM mcr.microsoft.com/dotnet/sdk:7.0 AS build`.
+--8<-- "snippets/containerize-app.md"

-- In the root add a new folder named **Models** and create a new file with name below.
+- In the project root add a new folder named **Models** and create a new file with name below.
 These are the DTOs that will be used across the projects.

     === "TaskModel.cs"
     ```csharp
     --8<-- "docs/aca/01-deploy-api-to-aca/TaskModel.cs"
     ```

-- In the root create a new folder named **Services** and add the two files below.
+- In the project root create a new folder named **Services** and add the two files below.
 Ensure to create it as a sibling to the *Models* folder.
 Add the Fake Tasks Manager service.
 This will be the interface of Tasks Manager service.
 In this module we will work with data in memory.
 Later on, we will implement a data store.

     === "ITasksManager.cs"
         ```csharp
         --8<-- "docs/aca/01-deploy-api-to-aca/ITasksManager.cs"
         ```

     === "FakeTasksManager.cs"
         ```csharp
         --8<-- "docs/aca/01-deploy-api-to-aca/FakeTasksManager.cs"
         ```

 - The code above generates ten tasks and stores them in a list in memory.
 It also has some operations to add/remove/update those tasks.